humio/humio-helm-charts/README.md

 > **Warning**
-> This repo has been **deprecated**, and is no longer maintained, and may not be compatable with future versions of Humio.
+> This repo has been **deprecated**.
+It is no longer maintained, and is not compatible with any supported versions of Humio / LogScale.
-> We strongly recommend migrating to the [Humio Operator](https://github.com/humio/humio-operator).
+> [Humio Operator](https://github.com/humio/humio-operator) is the current Kubernetes operator.

 # Humio Helm Charts